La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - ka:
   - definitions:
     - 1:
+      - type: abstractor
+      - place structure: x1 is a property of (the bridi)
       - definition: This abstractor forms a property abstraction.
 It refers to a property or quality possessed by one or more of the sumti (arguments) within the bridi.
 The specific sumti whose property is being referenced is indicated by the pro-sumti **ce'u** within the abstraction.
       - examples:
         - 1: